JavDomGom/Polyglots/README.md

     0x00000010 |0048 0000 ffdb 0043 0006 0405 0605 0406| .H.....C........
     ```

-4. Once this byte has been edited, the cursor automatically moves to byte `05` of offset `0x00000000`, where we initially found byte `10`.
+5. Once this byte has been edited, the cursor automatically moves to byte `05` of offset `0x00000000`, where we initially found byte `10`.
 This byte represents the size of this section of bytes, in this case it has a value of `10` in hexadecimal, that's 16 in decimal, therefore this section has a total size of 16 bytes.
 We are going to change this value by byte `23`, which corresponds to the ASCII character `#` and it will work with a comment in the code.
     ```
     [0x00000000 + 6> * INSERT MODE *
     - offset - | 0 1  2 3  4 5  6 7  8 9  A B  C D  E F| 0123456789ABCDEF  comment
     0x00000000 |ffd8 ffe0 0123 4a46 4946 0001 0101 0048| .....#JFIF.....H
     0x00000010 |0048 0000 ffdb 0043 0006 0405 0605 0406| .H.....C........
     ```
+The purpose of modifying these two bytes is to add as a comment in the code a series of bytes that I am going to insert in the following points.